 By Melissa A. Peters, Esq., Guest Contributor

-More and more lawyers are looking to transition from the law firm environment to the in-house world.
-The desire to “go in-house” seems to have a consistent theme – lawyers feel that they have no control over their schedules at a law firm.
+More and more lawyers are looking to move in-house from a law firm environment.
+The desire to move in-house job seems to have a consistent theme – lawyers feel that they have no control over their schedules at a law firm.
 It is not just that they have to work long hours, but that the hours are often unpredictable.
 In fact, many lawyers report that often times they are searching for work to do to keep their billables high, but yet, they are still sitting at the office for long hours.
-The need to keep “face time” and to be there when a client emergency arises is one of the factors that makes these lawyers stay at their desks, and that lack of control over their schedules is motivating lawyers to want to go in-house.
+The need to keep “face time” and to be there when a client emergency arises is one of the factors that makes these lawyers stay at their desks, and that lack of control over their schedules is motivating lawyers to want to move in-house.

-It is equally ironic that you spend so much of your time in law school identifying and preparing for the right law firm job, only to learn that after a few short years at such law firms, the conversation often turns to how to “go in-house”.
-As an executive legal recruiter, I have conversations every day with lawyers who want to go in-house.
+It is equally ironic that you spend so much of your time in law school identifying and preparing for the right law firm job, only to learn that after a few short years at such law firms, the conversation often turns to how to make the move in-house.
+As an executive legal recruiter, I have conversations every day with lawyers who want to move in-house.
 Very often those sentiments are coming from well-credentialed, high-earning associates at top law firms – the very jobs that we covet and aim for in law school!!
 So why the growing trend to find in-house jobs, when we have finally landed those lauded law firm gigs?

 It should be said that it is not just associates who are interested in going in-house these days.
 We have definitely seen an upward trend in partners and counsel at law firms who are willing to leave behind large base salaries and their own “books of business” to join companies.
 Keeping track of billable hours plagues partners as well, and the increasing pressure to produce business at firms is making many seasoned lawyers start to evaluate in-house options.